BA (Hons) Sports Business & Sports Law

 - An equivalent level 3 qualification

-Applicants should have a strong GCSE profile, including English at Grade C, or equivalent and Maths at Grade C (specifically for Football Business & Finance, Sports Business & Sports Law and Sport Psychology).
+Applicants should have a strong GCSE profile, including English at Grade 4 or Grade C, or equivalent and Maths at Grade 4 or Grade C (specifically for Football Business & Finance, Sports Business & Sports Law and Sport Psychology).

 We also welcome applications from mature students who may not possess the above qualifications but may have relevant experience.